HIMANSHUMISHRA389/Farfetch/README.md

-# human-bee-8845
+# Farfetch

-Fashion Club is an E-Commerce website anyone can buy products easily from our website.
+Farfrtch is an E-Commerce website anyone can buy products easily from our website.

 # Farfetch.com-Clone